Craig Lingard: Early career

-After retiring from playing, Lingard joined the Bulldog's coaching team and also worked as part of the Bradford Bulls coaching staff before being appointed head coach of National Conference League team, Bramley Buffaloes, in 2012.
+After retiring from playing, Lingard joined the Bulldogs' coaching team and also worked as part of the Bradford Bulls coaching staff before being appointed head coach of National Conference League team, Bramley Buffaloes, in 2012.
 After just one season at Bramley, Lingard left and rejoined Batley as assistant head coach to John Kear.
+He continued in his Batley role until the end of the 2016 season.